 The Company acquired all of its federal and state net operating loss carryforwards in business acquisitions.
 At December 31, 2011, the Company had deferred tax assets of \$14.4 million for federal net operating loss carryforwards and \$2.4 million for state net operating loss carryforwards.
 These deferred assets pertain to net operating loss carryforwards of approximately \$41.2 million and \$50.4 million for federal and state purposes, respectively, at December 31, 2011.
 These net operating loss carryforwards expire during various tax years through 2030.
 As a result of the Kintera acquisition, Kintera underwent a change in ownership under Section 382 of the Internal Revenue Code (IRC Sec.
 382) on July 8, 2008, the date of the Company's acquisition.
 In general, IRC Sec.
-382 places annual limitations on the use of certain tax attributes such as net operating losses and tax credit carryovers in existence at the ownership change date.
-These limitations restrict the amount of the aforementioned net operating loss carryforwards that are available to offset taxable income each year.
+382 places annual limitations on the use of certain tax attributes such as net operating loss carryforwards that are available to offset taxable income each year.
 A portion of the state net operating loss carryforward has a valuation reserve due to management's uncertainty regarding the future ability to use such carryforwards.